ramyo564/ramyo564.github.io/_posts/Spring/Chad_Spring_udemy/Section1_QuckStart/Actuator/2023-03-17-Spring Boot Actuator.md

 ---
+# Spring Actuator
+/ Actuator /
+- Monitor and manage your application in your production
+- Provides a number of endpoints:
+	- beans - Complete list of Spring beans in your app
+	- health - Application health information
+	- metrics - Application metrics
+	- mappings - Details around Request Mappings

 ## Problem
 - How can I monitor and manage my application?
 - How can I check the application health?
 - How can I access application metrics?

 ## Solution : Spring Boot Actuator
 - Exposes endpoints to monitor and manage your application
 - You easily get DevOps functionality out of the box
 - Simply add the dependency to your POM file
 - REST endpoints are automatically added to your application (No need to write additional code!)
   (You get new REST endpoints for FREE!)